Steven Spielberg: 1969–1974: On the horizon

-Impressed, Universal signed Spielberg to do four television films.
-The first was Duel (1971), adapted from Richard Matheson's short story of the same name, about a salesman (Dennis Weaver) being chased down a highway by a psychotic tanker truck driver.
-Executives decided to promote the film on television from its quality.
-Reviews were positive, and Universal asked Spielberg to shoot more scenes so that Duel could be released theatrically to international markets.'
+Spielberg's directorial debut was Duel (1971), adapted from Richard Matheson's short story about a salesman (Dennis Weaver) being chased down a highway by a psychotic tanker truck driver.
+Executives decided to promote the film on television.
+Reviews were positive, and Universal asked Spielberg to shoot more scenes so it could be released theatrically.'
 "Deservedly so" writes David Thomson, "for it stands up as one of the medium's most compelling spirals of suspense.
 The ordinariness of the Dennis Weaver character and the monstrous malignance of the truck confront one another with a narrative assurance that never needs to remind us of the element of fable."
-Duel, which would mark Spielberg's debut as a film director, would first air on Barry Diller's ABC Movie of the Week before having an international theatrical release as well.
-More TV films followed: Something Evil (1972), which aired on CBS, and Savage (1973), which aired on NBC; however, unlike Duel, neither of these two films would manage to also have a theatrical run.
+Spielberg described it as "Godzilla vs. Bambi".
+Duel aired on Barry Diller's ABC Movie of the Week before its theatrical release.
+More TV films followed: Something Evil (1972), which aired on CBS, and Savage (1973), which aired on NBC.

-Spielberg made his official theatrical debut with The Sugarland Express (1974), based on a true story about a married couple on the run, desperate to regain custody of their baby from foster parents.'
-The film starred Goldie Hawn and William Atherton and marked the first of many collaborations with the composer John Williams.
-Although the film was awarded Best Screenplay at the 1974 Cannes Film Festival, it was not a commercial success, which Spielberg blamed on Universal's inconsistent marketing.
-The film opened in four hundred theaters in the US to positive reviews; Pauline Kael wrote "Spielberg uses his gifts in a very free-and-easy, American way—for humor, and for a physical response to action.
+Spielberg made his theatrical debut with The Sugarland Express (1974), based on a true story of a married couple (Goldie Hawn and William Atherton) on the run, desperate to regain custody of their baby from foster parents.'
+The film marked the first of many collaborations with composer John Williams.
+It was awarded Best Screenplay at the 1974 Cannes Film Festival but was not a commercial success, which Spielberg blamed on Universal's inconsistent marketing.
+Pauline Kael wrote "Spielberg uses his gifts in a very free-and-easy, American way—for humor, and for a physical response to action.
 He could be that rarity among directors, a born entertainer—perhaps a new generation's Howard Hawks."
 The Hollywood Reporter wrote that "a major new director is on the horizon".